aws-solutions-library-samples/guidance-for-enterprise-search-and-audit-for-amazon-s3/README.md

 1. Unzip all the React code to a directory
 2. Update REACT_APP_API_GATEWAY_URL with the API Gateway output from CloudFormation
 	- You will need to copy source/frontend/.env.template to source/frontend/.env
-3. Get the latest modules by running “npm install”
+3. Get the latest modules by running `npm install`
-4. Build the application via “npm run build”
+4. Build the application via `npm run build`
 5. Download the React build code from the build directory and set it up as a static site in an S3 bucket or any hosting location of your choice.